cchao2869/Engr3/README.md

 ### Description

-Use a drawing to design a simple block hanger.
+Use a drawing to design a simple block hanger in order to become comfortable using drawings to design parts for the Onshape Certification Exam in the spring.

 ### Evidence
 ![image](https://github.com/cchao2869/Engr3/assets/91699474/70692a77-fc97-471a-9d3a-a68c3d25ffa8)